-Okay, so you've collected your facts and prepared PowerPoint slides.
-You're sure your evidence is overwhelming and you've quoted authorities to support your arguments.
+Okay, so you've collected your facts and prepared a spreadsheet and PowerPoint slides.
+You're sure your evidence is overwhelming.
 You are ready to present your proposal to your community.

 What could possibly go wrong?

 Let's imagine that your audience doesn't know you.
 Or, maybe that you do have a relationship with them, but the last time you spoke, it did not go well.
 You have a credibility problem.